Yakutat, Alaska

-The City and Borough of Yakutat (/ˈjækətæt/, YAK-ə-tat; Tlingit: Yaakwdáat; Якутат) is a borough in the U.S. state of Alaska and the name of a former city within it.
+The City and Borough of Yakutat (/ˈjækətæt/, YAK-ə-tat; Tlingit: Yaakwdáat; Якутат) is a borough in the state of Alaska.
+Yakutat was also the name of a former city within the borough.
 The name in Tlingit is Yaakwdáat (meaning "the place where canoes rest").
-It derives from an Eyak name, diyaʼqudaʼt, and was influenced by the Tlingit word yaakw ("canoe, boat").
+It is derived from an Eyak name, diyaʼqudaʼt, and was influenced by the Tlingit word yaakw ("canoe, boat").

-The borough covers an area about six times the size of the U.S. state of Rhode Island, making it one of the largest counties (or county equivalents) in the United States.
-As of the 2020 census, the population was 662, same number as previous census.
+The borough covers an area about six times the size of the state of Rhode Island, making it one of the nation's largest counties or county equivalents.
+As of the 2020 census the population was 657.
 As of 2010, it was Alaska's least populous borough or census area, and the ninth-least populous county nationwide.
-The population had declined from 680 in 2000.
+The population declined from 680 in 2000.

 The Borough of Yakutat was incorporated as a non-unified Home Rule Borough on September 22, 1992.
-Yakutat was previously a city in the Skagway–Yakutat–Angoon Census Area (afterwards renamed as the Skagway–Hoonah–Angoon Census Area).
+Yakutat was previously a city in the Skagway–Yakutat–Angoon Census Area (later renamed the Skagway–Hoonah–Angoon Census Area).

-The U.S. Census Bureau has defined the former City of Yakutat as a census-designated place within the borough.
-The only other significant population center in the borough is the community of Icy Bay, the site of the Icy Bay Airport, in the west-central part of the borough.
+The United States Census Bureau has defined the former City of Yakutat as a census-designated place within the borough.
+The borough's only other significant population center is the community of Icy Bay, the site of the Icy Bay Airport which is in the west-central part of the borough.